kunigami/kunigami.github.io/blog/_posts/2020-11-06-puzzling-election.md

 I had forgotten how to retrieve the items of the knapsack using dynamic programming, and was only able to come up with a $O(nW)$-memory solution.
 Is it possible to do it using $O(W)$ memory?

 This post was a good way for me to learn how the voting system works in the US.
-I've recently read *The Quartet: Orchestrating the Second American Revolution*, and learned how there needed to be compromises to make the Constituion pass, which left a lot of power to states.
+I've recently read *The Quartet: Orchestrating the Second American Revolution*, and learned how there needed to be compromises to make the Constitution pass, which left a lot of power to states.
 This can be seen in the fact that the number of senators is proportional to the number of states (not population) and also the electoral votes, in which 48 states treat them as a unit.

 ## Related Posts

 * [US as an hexagonal map ]({{site.url}}/blog/2016/11/05/us-as-an-hexagonal-map.html) describes an alternative way that represents US states in a uniform way, since the geographical representation puts too much emphasis in large states like Alaska.
 A similar issue exists with electoral votes where states like New York feels underrepresented even though it was a large number of votes.
 There are alternative representation as well, like [here](https://blog.revolutionanalytics.com/2016/10/tilegrams-in-r.html).
 * [Shortest String From Removing Doubles]({{site.url}}/blog/2020/05/25/minimum-string-from-removing-doubles.html) is another puzzle in which we use backtracking to recover the solution from an auxiliary array.
-I don't know if the solution can be classified as dynamic programming because it does't build open smaller instances of the problem explicitly.
+I don't know if the solution can be classified as dynamic programming because it doesn't build open smaller instances of the problem explicitly.

 ## References